uabrc/uabrc.github.io/docs/data_management/index.md

 {{ read_csv('data_management/res/storage_overview.csv', keep_default_na=False) }}

+### How to Choose the Right Storage for My Use Case?

+When you have different types of data with varying storage needs, choosing the right storage is not an easy task.
+Below, we will walk you through common data storage needs and use cases.

+- **I have lots of data that does not ever change, or rarely changes**:
+    - If your data is large and does not change frequently, [Long-Term Storage (LTS)](../data_management/lts/index.md) is your ideal option.
+- **I need to do a lot of processing on the data**:
+    - If your data is frequently accessed or modified, [Cheaha Storage (GPFS)](../data_management/cheaha_storage_gpfs/index.md) is a perfect for your use case.
+- **I am just learning how to use Cheaha for very small personal projects**:
+    - If you are new to Cheaha and working with small personal projects, you do not need a complex storage solution.
+[User Data](../data_management/cheaha_storage_gpfs/index.md#user-data-and-home-directories) is a simple and accessible option for beginners and smaller datasets.
+- **I need somewhere to store lots of temporary files while I do my processing**:
+    - If you need a place to store lots of temporary files while processing data, [User Scratch](../data_management/cheaha_storage_gpfs/index.md#user-scratch) is the best option.
+- **I am working with high-throughput or I/O bound applications, like AI training or evaluation**:
+    - For high-performance tasks, like AI training, [Local Scratch](../data_management/cheaha_storage_gpfs/index.md#local-scratch) provides fast, high-throughput data access optimized for heavy I/O bound applications.
+- **I have multiple needs and can not decide**:
+    - If your use case spans across multiple types of storage needs, [Contact Us](../help/support.md#how-to-request-support) to discuss your requirements, and we wll help you find the best solution.

 ## What Individual Storage Solutions are Available?

 Every Cheaha user has personal directories found at `/home/$USER` (or `$HOME`) and `/data/user/$USER` (or `$USER_DATA`), which are created automatically during account registration.
 In addition, individual allocations on Long-Term Storage (LTS) are also available upon request.
 Please read more about [Long-Term Storage](./lts/index.md) and [User Data and Home Directories](./cheaha_storage_gpfs/index.md#user-data-and-home-directories).